Loading...

 Eat Slowly

-Take your time while eating.
-Chewing slowly can aid in better digestion and help you recognize when you're full.
+Take your time to eat and chew thoroughly.
+Eating slowly can aid in digestion and help prevent overeating.

 healthspan-mbl